Ostego160/Spectra/README.md

 #### Example
 ```
 spectra:clamp('blue',.25, 'white', 1)
---The minimum RGB values have been shifted toward 'blue' by 25% while the maximum remains unchanged (100% white is default)
+--The minimum RGB values have been shifted toward 'blue' by 25% while the
+--maximum remains unchanged (100% white is default)
 spectra:clamp()
 --The min and max limits have been reset (black and white)
 ```